innoq/ROCA/q-and-a.md

 If you really need a framework, we recommend you try [here](http://www.dafk.net/what/).

-### What are good frameworks that are a good choice for the ROCA style?
+### What are good frameworks that are a good choice for the ROCA
+style?
 We plan to include a section on this, but would like to test the community's reaction first.
+Frankly, we don't want to risk ROCA being associated with any particular framework or even community.

 ### But what about single-page apps?
 Aren't they the future?
 We don't think so; in our view, single page apps repeat the